Military uniform: Uniform of the day

 The "uniform of the day," when referred to in a military sense, is the designated uniform all military personnel are required to wear on that particular day.
 It is often designated by the senior officer on the base.
 Normally the uniform is determined by the seasons (e.g. winter blues or summer whites for Navy) however, special occasions (e.g. visiting dignitaries) or weather changes may dictate changes to the uniform of the day.
 The uniform of the day instruction is broadcast over the 1MC at reveille on board U.S. Navy ships.

+The "uniform of the day" may also be referred to as the "dress of the day" in some militaries.

 Logistics

 Mass-produced uniforms are a good way to equip thousands of soldiers quickly and efficiently.
 Uniforms in standard sizes and designs are also easier to replace on campaign.
 As an example, English levies raised for service in Ireland or the Continent during the 17th century came to be provided with clothing purchased in bulk and often of a standard colour or cut.
 This was however only a temporary wartime expedient and the development of uniforms as such had to wait on the formulation of a system of permanent regiments, notably by the French Monarchy (see above).